FAQs

 • Copy of health insurance card (front and back)

 • Students will be doing a good deal of writing and keyboards are essential, hence the recommendation that they bring laptops.
-Students who do not have a laptop will be able to borrow one at the start of the program.
-Tablets are welcome but not necessary.
+Tablets with an attached keyboard are also acceptable.
+Students who do not have a laptop may be able to borrow one at the start of the program, however availability is on a first come first served basis.
 Each course will have its own requirements regarding materials which will be provided by Sotheby’s Summer Institute.

 • • Students may not bring flammable materials, including but not limited to candles, incense, matches, lighters, electronic cigarette/JUUL products, explosive devices or fireworks.
 Students who violate this policy will be subject to immediate dismissal.